Trump says he’ll help New York’s Cuomo boost virus testing

 The Senate on Tuesday approved a nearly $500 billion coronavirus aid package for small businesses, including additional help for hospitals and virus testing.
 Cuomo said that he was disappointed it didn’t include direct aid for states but that Trump seemed “very open and understanding” on the need to include more aid for states in the next round of assistance.

-Lemire reported from New York and Villeneuve from Albany.
-Associated Press writer Aamer Madhani in Chicago contributed to this article.
+Lemire reported from New York and Villeneuve from Albany, New York.
+Associated Press writer Aamer Madhani in Chicago contributed to this report.